Automotive Systems Technology

 - became the first community college in the country to host the Tesla START program, a partnership that provides students with the skills necessary for job placement as service technicians at Tesla service centers

 In addition, our degree program contains a work-based learning component that will allow you to gain career experience while earning money.
 Successful graduates of our program are often working before they graduate.
+You will also have the opportunity to participate in the Skills USA - Automotive student organization.

 Real World Education